-Built around a solid aluminum frame that comes equipped with a sturdy Suntour spring-mounted front fork arrangement, high-quality disc brakes from Shimano, and a 30-speed gear system thanks to Shimano Alivio derailleurs, and a useful wheel size that makes the M Cruise is quite an advanced bike that can cope well on and off road.
+Built around a solid aluminum frame that comes equipped with a sturdy Suntour spring-mounted front fork arrangement, high-quality brake discs from Shimano, a 30-speed gear system thanks to Shimano Alivio derailleurs, and a useful wheel size that makes the M Cruise quite an option for both on and off road.
 Other cool features also include a BMW Original Trekking seat stem that allows for a fully adjustable saddle position (height and angle), and a pair of Continental Cruise CONTACT tires that offer advanced protection against sharp objects and potential punctures.
 Altogether, the BMW weighs in at a mere 30 lbs – and that’s what makes it one of the best branded bicycle made by a motorcycle manufacturer.

 #08.
 The Honda RN01 – Not For Sale